natashagresh/project-one-concentration/README.md

 **2.Step by Step Overview:**
  1. The game is laid out infront of you.
+ 2. Player must click Play button to start working
- 2. Player is able to pick two cards from selection
+ 3. Player is able to pick two cards from selection
- 3. Cards flip over
+ 4. Cards flip over
- 4. If cards are matching then they stay flipped over and "Matching!" pops up
+ 5. If cards are matching then they stay flipped over
- 5. If cards arent matching, they turn back over and "Not Matching!" pops up
+ 6. If cards arent matching, they turn back over
- 6. Player had 12 tries to get 16 cards paired with their partner
+ 7. Player had 32 tries to get 16 cards paired with their partner
- 7. If able to match all 16 cards, then cards dissolve and a "You Won!" appears
+ 8. If able to match all 16 cards, then cards dissolve and a "You Won!" appears (didnt get to this, sorry!)
- 8. If unable to match cards after 12 tries, cards dissolve and a "You lost!" appears
+ 9. If unable to match cards after 12 tries, a "You lost!" appears
- 9. A reset button will allow you to restart game from beginning
+ 10. A reset button will allow you to restart game from beginning
- 10. Otherwise you can play multiple games without reseting-new game will begin.
+ 11. Otherwise you can play multiple games without reseting-new game will begin.

 **3.List of technologies use:**
   HTML, CSS, JS and (JQuery?)